SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 ```

 We can now see that the name label of a film detail has been styled.
+""esteban"" I get a grey not read label.
+No idea why.

 ![Styled film description](figures/FilmList-styling.png width=100&label=FilmListPresenterStyled)